godotengine/godot-docs/classes/class_basebutton.rst

 | *Getter* | is_toggle_mode()       |
 +----------+------------------------+

-If ``true`` the button is in toggle mode.
+If ``true``, the button is in toggle mode.
 Makes the button flip state between pressed and unpressed each time its area is clicked.

 Method Descriptions
 -------------------